Dayveed021/Dayveed021/README.md

 ## 📈 Achievements

-- 🎉 I have successfully built 4 web applcations using Reactjs, 2 applications using flutter.
+- 🎉 I have successfully built web applcations using Reactjs and applications using flutter.
-- 🤝 I have made a full figma design for a project that has been developed and hosted.

 <br>